 Riverside County Welfare Fraud Investigators are sworn Peace Officers under State of California Penal Code Section 830.35 and are stationed at District Offices throughout the county.
 Welfare Fraud Investigators conduct fraud investigations, internal investigations, and assist social workers with locating runaway children under the jurisdiction of DPSS.
 Sworn investigators are also tasked with responding to and providing additional security and/or medical assistance to employees and members of the public at DPSS buildings and offices.

 The Special Investigations Unit is a POST certified agency and prior to exercising peace officer powers, Investigators must attend and successfully pass a rigorous basic police academy.
 Additionally, Welfare Fraud Investigators must complete ongoing continuing education training in the areas of first aid, arrest and control, tactical firearms, communications, and cultural diversity.

 The Fraud Early Detection Unit is made up of Riverside County Investigative Technicians who conduct preventative fraud interviews with customers, review customer applications, and verify facts provided by customers at application to prevent fraud.
 The Fraud Early Detection Unit also provides a preventative fraud message to the public to assist the customers with understanding their mandatory reporting responsibilities and how to avoid committing welfare fraud.

 Criminal Records Review and Match Unit

-The Criminal Records Review Unit conducts background checks for the Children’s Services Program.
-The Match Unit cross-checks information from all across the country.
-This includes prisoners, those who have died, and other mandated cross checks to reduce the potential for fraud.
+The Criminal Records Review Unit focuses on conducting background checks for the Children’s Services Division.
+The Match Unit verifies information received from the Social Security Administration, Employment Development Department and Department of Justice state and federal match systems to reduce the potential of fraud.

 Frequently Asked Questions

-When an individual gives false or incomplete information in order to receive public benefits they’re not entitled to, it is considered welfare fraud.
+Welfare fraud occurs when an individual provides false or incomplete information in order to receive public assistance benefits to which they were not entitled.

 How can I help reduce welfare fraud and abuse?